-Cerberus FTP Server supports RSA, DSA and Elliptical Curve (EC) keys.
-Support for elliptical curve ciphers with FTPS and HTTPS is available with Cerberus FTP Server 6.0 and higher.
+Cerberus FTP Server supports RSA, DSA, and Elliptical Curve (EC) keys.

-There are generally two options for obtaining a digital certificate (with private key):
+There are generally two options for obtaining a digital certificate (with a private key):

-- 1. You can generate your own self-signed certificate using the Cerberus Create Cert button. - 2.
+- You can generate your own self-signed certificate using the Cerberus CreateSelf Signed Cert button. - 2.
 You can obtain a certificate from a recognized certificate authority (CA)